michal-h21/make4ht/README.md

     $ make4ht -d ~/gotohomedir filename
     $ make4ht -d c:\documents\windowspathsareworkingtoo filename

-The short options that don't take parameters can be collapsed:
+The short options that do not take parameters can be collapsed:

     $ make4ht -ulc customcfg -d foo filename

-To pass output from the other commands to `make4ht` use the `-` character as a filename.
+To pass the output from other commands to `make4ht`, use the `-` character as a filename.
 It is best to use this feature together with the `--jobname` or `-j` option.

     $ cat hello.tex | make4ht -j world -

-By default, `make4ht` tries to be quiet, so it hides most of the command line messages and the output from the executed commands.
-It will display only status messages, warnings and errors.
+By default, `make4ht` tries to be quiet, so it hides most of the command line messages and output from the executed commands.
+It displays status messages, warnings, and errors.
 The logging level can be selected using the `--loglevel` or `-a` options.
 If the compilation fails, it may be useful to display more information using the `info` or `debug` levels.